ramnauth/ramnauth.github.io/_posts/CS 101 2018/2018-12-10-cryptography.md

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
+   What are some of the well-known and popularly implemented cryptographic techniques?

 # (Optional) Link to an image that represents your blog post.
 # The aspect ratio should be ~16:9.